lykius/hesiod/docs/source/quickstart.rst

 Depending on how you specified configs in the template file, you can fill values with different modalities.
-If you used the ``@BASE`` decorator (like we did for dataset, net and params), Hesiod will load all the possibility for each base and, for example, if you press ``ENTER`` on the field "net" you will be able to select among "efficientnet" and "resnet101":
+If you used the ``@BASE`` decorator (like we did for dataset, net and params), Hesiod will load all the possibilities for each base.
+For example, if you press ``ENTER`` on the field "net" you will be able to select among "efficientnet" and "resnet101":

 .. image:: ../../images/edit2.png